-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Durable medical equipment (DME) and related supplies (continued) coinsurance each month. coinsurance each month. by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to BSW SeniorCare Advantage Platinum (PPO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
-During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (continued) 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints) .)
-Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$90 copay for each Medicare-covered emergency room visit.Copayment is waived if you are admitted to a hospital within 24 hours for the same condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after
+SeniorCare Advantage Preferred Rx (HMO-POS) is 20% coinsurance each month.
+Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
+Our plan includes a worldwide emergency care benefit for all members.
+See Worldwide Emergency/Urgent Services for more information. \$100 copay for each Medicare-covered emergency room visit.
+Copayment is waived if you are admitted to a hospital within 24 hours for the same condition.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.